ajf214/personal-arm-templates/docs/stages-of-blueprint-deployment.md

 * only used to create the managed identity
 * blueprints service also does **not** deploy the resources
+* this granting of rights is done automatically in the UI.
+If doing an assignment with the REST API, you need to do this yourself with a separate API call.

 ### 3. The blueprints service creates a new system-assigned managed identity with owner rights to the assigned subscription.